Attending services in the Pentecostal/ Charismatic movement.

 There are so many other possibilities he can use to ease us in to that Pentecostal/ Charismatic relationship (when that is what we want) and then later assist us along that particular path.

 It all just falls together so perfectly in the long run, so do not be concerned at all.
 I write that from my own experience, and that of other Christians I have discussed the matter with.

 A newcomer does need to appreciate where those Christians in the movement are ‘coming from’.
-However, I find it odd myself, some congregations in the movement, particularly in Pentecostal churches, seem compelled to speak loudly in ‘tongues’ with very little provocation.
-(Tongues is explained in a previous article.)
-And this noisy practise can really be off-putting for newcomers.
+However, I find it odd myself, some congregations in the movement, particularly in Pentecostal churches, seem driven to speak loudly in ‘tongues’ with very little encouragement. (‘Tongues‘ is explained in a previous article.)
+And this noisy practise can be a bit off-putting for newcomers.
 So please bear with that one if it happens.
 There is a Biblical warning from St Paul to a fellowship of faith in his time, on this very issue, in 1 Corinthians 14.
 So the bad habit has been around for a l-o-o-o-o-n-g time.
-Like 2,000 years!
+Like 2,000 plus years!

-From my own experience, the vast majority of congregations out there in the movement are indeed genuine.
-And you can definitely observe and indeed experience the Spirit’s presence there, during those services, in such a tangible manner.
+From my own experience, the vast majority of fellowships out there in the movement really are genuine.
+And you can definitely observe and indeed experience the Spirit’s presence there, during those services, in such a ‘tangible’ way.
 All out of his genuine love for you, I must add!

-Now if you find you are just not wired in a way to feel comfortable in the movement, then no problems!
+Now if you find you are just not ‘wired’ in a way that helps you feel comfortable in the movement, then ‘no problems at all’!
 God is ready to engage with each of us in most any kind of Christian fellowship.
-There are so many options, including those fellowships with the most sedate, formalised services.
+There are so many options, including those fellowships with the most gentle, formalised services.
 Yes, he will still be there.
-Of course his presence will be much more subtle, in contrast to the movement.
+Of course his presence will be much more ‘subtle’, in comparison to the movement.

 Continue to the next article, “The subtle stuff in any church”.